carbon-language/carbon-lang/mlir/docs/DeclarativeRewrites.md

 C++ object expected at the `NativeCodeCall` site (here it would be expecting an array attribute).
 Typically the string should be a function call.

-Note that currently `NativeCodeCall` must return no more than one value or attribute.
-This might change in the future.

 ##### `NativeCodeCall` placeholders

 In `NativeCodeCall`, we can use placeholders like `$_builder`, `$N` and `$N...`.